Rhodium Plated Sterling Silver – A Quick Guide

 While silver does not require plating, there are many benefits in having sterling silver jewelry rhodium plated.

-One of the characteristics of silver is that it tarnishes very easily, developing a dark patina over time.
-As a result, silver must be frequently polished in order to retain its shiny luster.
-Rhodium, on the other hand, is highly tarnish resistant and does not corrode, stain or change color.
-By plating sterling silver with rhodium, tarnishing can be avoided and the piece of jewelry remains white and lustrous much longer.
-You’ll find that many jewelry designers choose rhodium plating just to avoid silver tarnishing.
+One of the characteristics of silver is that it tarnishes very easily, developing a dark patina over time, and needs to polished in order to retain its shiny luster.
+Rhodium, on the other hand, is highly tarnish resistant and does not corrode, stain, or change color.

 Although sterling silver by itself can be bright and reflective when polished, rhodium plated sterling silver has a higher luster and whiteness which lasts longer than if the piece were not plated.
 This gives sterling silver a modern look.
 However, if you prefer the more vintage-like charm of sterling silver and the greyish patina it develops, it’s best not to opt for rhodium plated sterling silver.
 Instead, you can choose sterling silver and polish it when required.